• Skip to content

 Water is the best drink for good health.
 Aim for at least 6-8 glasses a day.
 It can help to keep a bottle or glass of water handy.

-Flavoured milks, soft drinks and juices can cause extra weight gain because they have high amounts of sugar.
+Flavoured milks, soft drinks and juices can lead to extra weight gain because they have high amounts of sugar.

 Avoid the cravings trap

-It can be easy to start eating a lot of chocolate, chips, ice-cream, lollies, flavoured milks, biscuits or cakes in pregnancy and write them off as pregnancy cravings.
+It can be easy to eat a lot of chocolate, chips, ice-cream, lollies, flavoured milks, biscuits or cakes in pregnancy and write them off as pregnancy cravings.

 Keeping these foods out of your cupboard has health benefits for the whole family, not just you.
 It’s also a good way to set up healthy habits for your children.